-The International English Language Testing System (IELTS) is the world’s most popular English language proficiency test for higher education and global migration, with over 3 million tests taken in the past year.
+The International English Language Testing System (IELTS) is the world’s most popular English language proficiency test for higher education and global migration, with over millions of tests taken in the past year.

 Types of IELTS